 Lauded as the ultimate collaboration tool, Teams is a hub for teamwork within Office 365.
 Teams will eventually replace Skype for Business Online.
 As a Microsoft Gold Partner, Add-On Products is constantly enhancing our product integrations in this collaboration-first environment.
-Resource Central and Digital Sign Service software supports Microsoft Teams as they support Skype for Business.
+Resource Central and Digital Sign Service software

 You can also use Microsoft Teams to host webinars and large presentations with up to 10,000 attendees.
 Thanks to integrations with Office 365 apps like Word, Excel, PowerPoint, OneNote, and Sharepoint, it’s easy for teams to share work and collaborate with one other using Microsoft Teams.